linuxkit/linuxkit/docs/platform-aws.md

 Alternatively, you can use the `AWS_BUCKET` environment variable to specify the bucket name.

 **Note:** If the push times out before it finishes, you can use the `-timeout` flag to extend the timeout.
+You may also want to consider passing `-ena` to enable enhanced networking in the AMI.

 ```
 linuxkit push aws -bucket bucketname -timeout 1200 aws.raw